 From the Desk of Fighter Country Partnership,

-We are excited to unveil a new initiative within the operations of Fighter Country Foundation…the “FAAR Fund” (Facility Advancement And Relief Fund).
-As FCP and FCF continue forward with sustaining its important role of providing programs and services that are geared towards Health & Human Services, Culture & Tradition and Mission Sustainability, we will also add to the resume of supporting “facilities” on the base directly.
+We are excited to unveil a new initiative within the operations of Fighter Country Foundation…the new “Luke Forward” campaign.
+As FCP and FCF continue forward with sustaining its important role of providing programs and services that are geared towards Morale and Well-Being, Culture & Tradition and Mission Sustainability, we will also add to the resume of supporting “facilities” on the base directly.

 Luke Fire House #1 is a community asset just as much as it’s a Luke asset.
 Luke’s first responders answered over 200 calls outside the fence line last year by being a part of the Automatic Aid Response Program, and over 300 calls in 2013.
 If you have been reading our articles, then I don’t need to educate you that the military budgets are continuously declining and sequestration has added to the challenge.
 It isn’t that Luke doesn’t want to renovate their fire station; it’s more like they can’t, and rightfully so.